coreos/coreos-kubernetes/Documentation/deploy-master.md

 We're going to run the proxy just like we did the API server.
 The proxy is responsible for directing traffic destined for specific services and pods to the correct location.
 The proxy communicates with the API server periodically to keep up to date.

-Both the Master and Workers in your cluster will run the proxy.
+Both the master and worker nodes in your cluster will run the proxy.

 All you have to do is create `/etc/kubernetes/manifests/kube-proxy.yaml`, there are no settings that need to be configured.